DominicMaas/TimelineExtension/README.md

 3. Run `npm run build` to build files or `npm run watch` for debugging.
 4. Open browser, load unpacked extension in the `extension` folder.

+## Translating
+Extension translation is done via the usual web extension method.
+Simply create a folder under `extension/_locales` for your language, then copy the `messages.json` file from the `en` folder as a template into your new folder.
+Once complete, create a pull request.

 ## Version History

 ### 1.0.4